Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   RQRAINB-2721 Start to code s2s connection mode for methods (`listConnectionsS2S, sendS2SPresence, deleteConnectionsS2S, deleteAllConnectionsS2S, loginS2S, infoS2S`) and events (`S2SServiceEventHandler::handleS2SEvent` method).
 (Note that it is not finished, and it does not yet work).
 -   RQRAINB-3022 Add a SDK parameter `messagesDataStore` to override the `storeMessages` parameter of the SDK to define the behaviour of the storage of the messages (Enum DataStoreType in lib/config/config , default value `DataStoreType.UsestoreMessagesField` so it follows the storeMessages behaviour).
 -   Changelog is removed from https://hub.openrainbow.com/#/documentation/doc/sdk/node/api/ChangeLogRSS.
+-   Fix the retrieve of `csv` file in HttpService. => Fix failure of command in rainbow Cli `rbw masspro template user` .
+-   Fix S2SService::stop method.
+-   Refactor for private members of services.
+-   Fix retrieve at startup of the previous presence saved in settings service, and use it.

 ### SDK for Node.JS 1.66 - January 2019